alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 from the time at which the system clock is read.

-The capture time SHOULD be from the same clock as used to generate the NTP timestamp in RTP Sender Reports (SR) ([RFC3550] section 6.4.1); if this is not possible, the "estimated capture clock offset" MUST be used to indicate the offset between the clock used for the capture timestamp and the clock used for RTP Sender Reports.
+The capture time SHOULD be from the same clock as used to generate the NTP timestamp in RTP Sender Reports (SR) ([RFC3550] section 6.4.1), and indicate this by setting the "estimated capture clock offset" to zero; if this is not possible, the "estimated capture clock offset" MUST indicate the offset between the clock used for the capture timestamp and the clock used for RTP Sender Reports.